 Fortunately, I knew what to do.
 In Thailand, one can transfer money to other people’s bank accounts using an ATM — a feature I’ve come to rely on as my philanthropy has grown.
 Using this, I could continue to provide assistance and on short notice.
 All that was needed was the girls’ banking information, which they wrote down for me.

-I made my April Support Payments last week, a day before the please-stay-home government request kicked in.
+I made my April Support Payments last week, a day before the please-stay-at-home government request kicked in.
 I used my favorite ATM in front of the Omni Tower, one that has never eaten my card.
 In addition to the barmaids, I put money into the accounts of two other deserving Thai women.
 (One of them happens to be a masseuse, but not the pushy kind.)
 The operation required some serious concentration, consulting my notes, typing in account numbers and amounts, then double checking to be sure I wasn’t accidentally paying someone twice.
 I felt like a clerk working at the local Unemployment Office.
 But this was far safer than going out and hand delivering cash to four different people, praying I would not pick up the virus along the way.

 Everyone sent me a thank you email or text afterwards for my generosity, two of them adding what a fine person they think I am.
 Well, maybe.
 It’s actually more a sense of responsibility coming from my good fortune a few years back.
 Being aware of when I can make a difference.